 A collaborative artist, Pamela was flutist and co-director with Joseph Rutkowski of the nationally recognized and acclaimed ensemble L'Aréma for many years.
 Her ensemble co-featured original arrangements in conjunction with Leonard Bernstein, worked closely with Pulitzer Prize-winning composer Karel Husa and premiered numerous new works written for or in conjunction with L'Aréma by American composers including Jack Gottlieb..

 Pamela Sklar collaborates with Laura Falzon in the duo 2Flutes, performing Pam's original music and other new works for various flutes (piccolo to bass flute and Native American flute) by New York-area composers.
-The winner of two grant awards from New York Women Composers for performances and their debut recording of New York Tapestries, 2Flutes' album release event will be presented on September 25th.
+The winner of two grant awards from New York Women Composers for performances and their debut recording of New York Tapestries, 2Flutes' album release event was presented recently.

-With her private students and/or colleagues in Pam's Pipers (since the late 1970's), she works with children and gives back to her community with annual presentations of classical, world music, and arrangements of songs for different holidays, in shelters, hospitals, senior centers, homes and other venues.
+With her private students and/or colleagues in Pam's Pipers, she works with children and gives back to her community with repeated presentations of classical, world music, and arrangements of songs for different holidays, in shelters, hospitals, senior centers, homes and other venues.
 She also gives solo educational performance presentations for pre-schoolers at Head Start in Westchester County.

 Born in New York City to a family of professional musicians -a first cousin was famed violinist Michael Rabin, Pamela first began playing the flute around the age of five and studied at the Manhattan School of Music Pre-College Division.
 She received her Bachelor of Music Degree with Honors in performance from the Mannes College of Music (aka The New School)and studied with NY Philharmonic principals John Wummer and Julius Baker, Eleanor Lawrence, Samuel Baron and Karl Kraber.
 Pam also studied and performed in master classes with the esteemed mentor and flutist Marcel Moyse, formerly the last living legacy of the French Flute School.
 Pam lives in Westchester County, NY, with her husband Michael.